aislingbrock/ms-carousel/README.md

 </script>
 ```

 You can also define CSS animations.
-Setting the animation type to `"css"` will make the carousel put an `.active` class on the current slide but leave the animation up to the defined CSS
+Setting the animation type to `"css"` will make the carousel put an `.active` class on the current slide but leave the animation up to defined CSS.
+The test document "cssTest.html" defines a carousel which uses the `.msc-css-fade` class to animate.

 ## Further examples